-The Clearing Agency Policy on Capital Requirements ("Capital Policy")75 and the Clearing Agency Capital Replenishment Plan ("Replenishment Plan")76 are maintained by the DTCC Treasury group and have been approved by the SEC.
-The Capital Policy sets forth the manner in which DTC identifies, monitors, and manages its general business risk with respect to the requirement to hold sufficient LNA funded by equity to cover potential general business losses, so DTC can continue operations and services as a going concern if such losses materialize.
-The Replenishment Plan provides for a viable plan for the replenishment of capital of DTC should its equity fall close to or below the amount being held as its "Total Capital Requirement" pursuant to the Capital Policy.
+The Clearing Agency Policy on Capital Requirements ("Capital Policy")75 and the Clearing Agency Capital Replenishment Plan ("Replenishment Plan")76 are maintained by the DTCC Treasury Group and approved by the SEC.
+The Capital Policy sets forth the manner in which DTC identifies, monitors, and manages its general business risk with respect to the requirement to hold sufficient LNA funded by equity to cover potential general business losses, so DTC can continue operations and services if such losses materialize.
+The Replenishment Plan provides a viable plan for the replenishment of capital for DTC should its equity fall close to or below the amount being held as its "Total Capital Requirement" pursuant to the Capital Policy.